 - Ash is a published author in Paediatric Physical Therapy.
 Her honours research explored the effects of an adaptive bungee trampoline for children with Cerebral Palsy.

 - Ash has presented her honours research findings at national conferences in Australia and overseas in New Zealand.

 - Ash enjoys attending courses to further develop her professional development.
-Ash most recently has travelled to Toronto, Canada to receive her Cuevas Medek Exercises (CME) Level I certification through the Cuevas Medek Exercises Continuing Education Program with Simona DeMarchi, CME IV Certified Practitioner.
+Ash travelled to Toronto, Canada to receive her Cuevas Medek Exercises (CME) Level I certification through the Cuevas Medek Exercises Continuing Education Program with Simona DeMarchi, CME IV Certified Practitioner.
+More recently, Ash has completed her Level II CME Therapy Certification.

 - Ash continues to be passionate about providing early intervention services for children.
 In particular, Ash has interest in neurological conditions and gross motor developmental difficulties, as well as improving participation in the community such as promoting sport involvement for children with disabilities.